-Your hearing test is plotted in a diagram for both your left and right ear which is known as an audiogram.
+Your hearing test is plotted in a diagram for both your left and right ear, which is known as a hearing test audiogram.
 The audiogram has a very distinct shape which will prove that the hearing loss is due to exposure to noise in the work place.

 The audiogram cannot be faked and so the first step before considering making a claim is to have your hearing tested.

 Can you still claim compensation for industrial deafness despite exposure to noise at work many years ago?

 “Yes” – it is typical in industrial injury claims that you will not realise that you have suffered injury to your hearing until many years after exposure to excessive noise has occurred so quite often you will have three years form your date of knowledge of injury to start a claim at court.